dgaydukov/cert-aws/sa/files/sa.md

     <version>1.66.0</version>
 </dependency>
 ```
-To build json file from your java code, run `cdk synth > template.yml`.
+To build json/yml file from your java code, run `cdk synth > template.yml`.
 This will create 2 files. in cdk.out - JSON, and template.yml - YAML.
-CDK vs SAM vs CloudFormation:
+Don't confuse:
 * CDK - write templates using programming language
 * SAM - limited CDK only for serverless
 * CloudFormation - write templates using YAML/JSON
 My conclusion it's better to use native CloudFormation YAML template then generated one.
 Even though it's nice to write java code, you have more control with native template.

 ###### EventBridge
-It's a service that can deliver aws/custom events to any aws service.
+Managed service that can deliver aws/custom events to any aws service.
 There are 2 types of events:
 * event pattern - aws/custom service will send event to eventBridge, which would resend it to target
 * schedule - call target (aws service) on some schedule
 It's built upon CloudWatch events, uses the same api, but extends it into custom events.
 But you can still build event-driven solution based on CloudWatch events.
 There are over 90 services that act as source, and 15 services that can be a target.
 Schema Registry - collection of schemas.
 Schema - json structure of event (with all fields and types and possible values, like phone number - 10 digits).
-Cross-account event - you can configure event that it generated in one account and sent into another.
+Cross-account event - you can configure event that generated in one account and sent into another.
-EventBridge vs SNS
+Don't confuse:
 * eventBrdige - body - only json, target - 15 services, native integration with many third-party services (like zendesk)
 * sns - kind of limited version of EventBridge, body - any format, target - 6 services